Back to Insights

 Data notes

-Waiting times are calculated from the filing year (derived from the case number) to the published decision date.
-They represent the full case lifecycle up to the written judgment, not just the time from listing to hearing.
+Waiting times are calculated from the filing year (derived from the last 4 digits of the case number) to the published decision date.
+They represent the full case lifecycle, not just the time from listing to hearing.

 The 20% backlog uplift is conservative.
 The MOJ data shows a 33% increase in open caseload — we use 20% to avoid overstating the effect of a single quarter's data.

-Source: Tribunal Intel database and MOJ Tribunal Statistics Quarterly, July–September 2025.
+Source: Tribunal Intel database (26,901 decisions) and MOJ Tribunal Statistics Quarterly, July–September 2025.